nrsyed/nrsyed.com/content/blog/pb-scraper.md

 and felt it would be nice to archive the forum's content, preserving it forever.
 The founder and owner of that forum, a close friend of mine, agreed.

-Unfortunately, unlike most of its competitors, ProBoards doesn't provide the option, paid or otherwise, for exporting a forum.
+Unfortunately, unlike most of its competitors, ProBoards doesn't provide an option, paid or otherwise, for exporting a forum.
 And, as the disclaimer above states, scraping a forum violates the ProBoards TOS.
 Thus, this project is merely an exercise that demonstrates the use of several Python libraries and